Church Growth

 Events & Experiences (Ideas #21–28)

 Shared experiences create the memories and relationships that keep people connected to a church community.
-The best church events aren't just fun — they're strategically designed to deepen relationships, lower barriers for new people, and give members something to be proud of and invite others to.
+The best church events aren't just fun — they're strategically designed to deepen relationships and give members something to invite others to.

 Host a Monthly 'No Agenda' Gathering

 A casual monthly gathering — a backyard cookout, a game night, a coffee hour — with no program, no announcements, and no agenda.
 Just people being together.
-These unstructured gatherings are where the deepest friendships form, and they're often what members miss most when they leave a church.
+These unstructured gatherings are where the deepest friendships form.

 Create an Annual Church Retreat